vikramkbgs/DSA/README.md

 # Data Structures Practice Problems

-This repository contains a collection of data structures practice problems from Coding Ninjas, organized by topic and difficulty.
+This repository contains a collection of data structures practice problems from Coding Ninjas, Leetcode and Codeforce, organized by topic and difficulty.

 ## Getting Started